Fernanda-Kipper/text-editor/README.md

   Built using [React JS](https://pt-br.reactjs.org/), this interface and the layout ware made from scratch by me.

 ### API
-  For building the server of this application, I used [GraphCMS](https://graphcms.com/) that is an CMS that allow us to build [GraphQL](https://graphql.org/) Content APIs.
+  For building the server of this application, I used [Hy Graph](https://hygraph.com/) that is an CMS that allow us to build [GraphQL](https://graphql.org/) Content APIs.

 <h2 id="started">🚀 Getting Started</h2>